 The Snapshot is the point of reference for all team members.
 You need to have a shared context – especially in an Agile environment.

-Describe (at a high level) why we need it – the purpose and goals … from the perspective of the client and the enterprise.
-It is the highest level of description and lays the justification for the business requirements.
+Describe (at a high level) why we need it – the purpose and goals … from the perspective of the client/user and the enterprise.
+It is the highest level of description and lays the justification for the business requirements and the product.
 It’s “the story behind the story”.

 - Target audience